bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 1. Open your app's Ship page and click **Settings** in the top right corner.
 2. Go the **Android Settings** section.
 3. [Expose a Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the APK you want to publish.
-4. Set the [track](https://developers.google.com/android-publisher/tracks) you want to use to publish to the Play Store.
+4. Enter the [track](https://developers.google.com/android-publisher/tracks) you want to use to publish to the Play Store.
 5. Choose the appropriate keystore file and the Service Account JSON file.

-6. Go back to the app's home page and click **Publish**.
+Your app is now ready for publishing.
+To publish, go back to the **Details** page and click **Publish**.

 ## App details